33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Escape to the Elafiti Islands.

-Made up of six islands set in an archipelago near Dubrovnik, the Elafiti Islands are the perfect quiet escape from the city!
+Made up of six islands set in an archipelago near Dubrovnik, the Elafiti Islands (also known as the Elaphiti Islands and Elaphite Islands) are the perfect quiet escape from the city!

 The island of Lopud makes a great first stop and is home to gorgeous beaches.

-You can visit the islands independently via ferry (just be careful to watch the schedule!), or book a guided tour from Dubrovnik if you’d like to see several of the islands easily in one day.
+You can visit the islands independently via ferry (just be careful to watch the schedule!), or book a full-day boat cruise Dubrovnik if you’d like to see several of the islands easily in one day.

 monastery on lopud one of the elafiti islands as seen from the water